kyu08/fzf-bookmark-opener/README.md

 ![how to use](https://user-images.githubusercontent.com/49891479/218272272-e693c10d-c810-458a-bf46-9c3a4a2fe45a.gif)

 # 🔧 Installation
-🚨 This command tested only on macOS.
+🚨 This command run only on a apple silicon machine.

-## Install via Homebrew
+## Install binary via Homebrew
 ```
 brew tap kyu08/tap
 brew install kyu08/tap/fzf-bookmark-opener